-- In-house finance departments - Companies often have internal finance departments responsible for daily accounting functions.
-These finance teams can have a few as 1 or 2 people (for SMEs) that perform manual processes, to hundreds of people for larger companies.
+Companies often have internal finance departments responsible for daily accounting functions.
+These finance teams can have as few as 1 or 2 people (for SMEs) that perform manual processes, to hundreds of people for larger companies.

-- Outsource accounting teams - Companies can outsource their finance teams to third-party bookkeepers, accountants, and fractional CFOs.
-These outsource teams are often experts in their field and are knowledgeable on the newest accounting principles and accounting standards.
+Companies can outsource their finance teams to third-party bookkeepers, accountants, and fractional CFOs.
+These outsourcing teams are often experts in their field and are knowledgeable on the newest accounting principles and accounting standards.

 Why are consolidated financial statements necessary for businesses?